g-otn/GameServerEC2Discord/README.md

 - Region assumed is `us-east-2` (Ohio)
 - Prices are in USD
 - Assumes usage of [Always Free](https://aws.amazon.com/free/?nc2=h_ql_pr_ft&all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=tier%23always-free&awsf.Free%20Tier%20Categories=*all) monthly offers (different from 12 month Free Tier)
   - This is important mostly due to the monthly free 100GB [outbound data transfer](https://aws.amazon.com/ec2/pricing/on-demand/?nc1=h_ls#Data_Transfer) from EC2 to the internet.
-Otherwise due to the current price rates and regular gameplay network usage, it would cost more than the instance itself
+(See also [blog post](https://aws.amazon.com/pt/blogs/aws/aws-free-tier-data-transfer-expansion-100-gb-from-regions-and-1-tb-from-amazon-cloudfront-per-month/)) Otherwise due to the current price rates and regular gameplay network usage, it would cost more than the instance itself
 - For the EC2 prices (in the table below), keep in mind about:
   - Surplus vCPU usage credits charges when using burstable instances in unlimited mode (default).
 See [Earn CPU credits](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/burstable-credits-baseline-concepts.html#earning-CPU-credits) and [When to use unlimited mode versus fixed CPU](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/burstable-performance-instances-unlimited-mode-concepts.html#when-to-use-unlimited-mode).
     - Basically, don't play at heavy CPU usage continuously for TOO long when using those instances types.